bcampbell/glod/examples/glod/content/index.md

     $ glod [-server] [SITEDIR]

-`SITEDIR` is the top-level directory containing `config.toml`.
+`SITEDIR` is the top-level directory containing `site.toml`.
 It may be omitted to operate upon the current directory.

 `-server` will cause glod to run a local web server to serve the site on.
 It will appear at `http://localhost:8080`.
 In `-server` mode, altering any of the files will cause an automatic rebuild of the site.

-## `config.toml`
+## `site.toml`

 This holds the overall site configuration.

-The values in `config.toml` are available for use in templates through the `.Site` variable.
+The values in `site.toml` are available for use in templates through the `.Site` variable.

 You can place any site-wide data you like in here, but there are a few names which have special meanings: